tzz/jim/README.md

     jim add node1 a b
     jim rm node1

+Change the parents to a new list.

+    jim parents node1 b

+# Plugins

+## EC2 plugin

 # Warning: not only TODO, but very hazardous to your mental health